Your gift is 100% tax deductible.

-Targeted Drug Therapy for Soft Tissue Sarcoma
+Targeted Drug Therapy for Soft Tissue Sarcomas

-As doctors learn more about the biology of sarcoma cells, targeted therapy is becoming an important treatment option for some soft tissue sarcomas.
+Targeted therapy is becoming an important treatment option for some soft tissue sarcomas.

 Pazopanib (Votrient)

 Pazopanib blocks several cell enzymes called tyrosine kinases that are important for cell growth and survival.
-It may be used to treat certain advanced soft tissue sarcomas that have not responded to chemotherapy.
-It can help slow tumor growth and ease side effects in patients with sarcomas that cannot be removed with surgery.
-So far, though, it's not clear that this drug helps people live longer.
+It might be used to treat certain advanced soft tissue sarcomas that have not responded to chemotherapy.

 Pazopanib is taken in pill form, once a day.

 Common side effects include high blood pressure, fatigue, nausea, diarrhea, headaches, changes in hair color, low blood cell counts, and liver problems.
-In some patients this drug causes abnormal results on liver function tests, but it rarely leads to severe liver damage that can be life threatening.
+In some patients, this drug causes abnormal results on liver function tests, but it rarely leads to severe liver damage that can be life-threatening.

 If you're taking pazopanib, your doctor will monitor your heart with EKGs and do blood tests to check for liver problems or other changes.